-Staff finds that the proposed subdivision is in compliance with all of the standards of Title 12, Zoning Regulations, Vail Town Code, and Title 13, Subdivision Regulations, Vail Town Code.
-As proposed, the development lot and the adjacent property to the east meet all development standards for the Two-Family Primary/Secondary (PS) District.
+While the proposed development for this subdivision involves a variance to Title 12, Chapter 21, Hazard Regulations, Vail Town Code, staff finds that the proposed subdivision on its own is in compliance with all of the standards of Title 12, Zoning Regulations, Vail Town Code, and Title 13, Subdivision Regulations, Vail Town Code.
+As proposed, the two (2) development lots meet all development standards for the Two-Family Primary/Secondary (PS) District.